-Report: India sends back ex-Maldives vice president
+Maldives police arrest ex-vice president who fled to India

-COLOMBO, Sri Lanka (AP) — India on Saturday sent back a former Maldives vice president who sought asylum after fleeing the Indian Ocean archipelago nation to avoid police questioning over the alleged embezzlement of state funds, a news report said.
+COLOMBO, Sri Lanka (AP) — Maldives police said Saturday that they arrested a former vice president who had sought asylum in India after fleeing the Indian Ocean archipelago nation to avoid questioning over the alleged embezzlement of state funds and were bringing him back to the Maldives.

-Former Vice President Ahmed Adeeb arrived by boat at Tuticorin port in southern India on Thursday.
-Indian authorities did not allow him to enter the country since he did not possess valid documents to do so.
+Former Vice President Ahmed Adeeb fled the Maldives and arrived by boat at southern India’s Tuticorin port on Thursday.
+Indian authorities said they did not allow him to enter the country because he did not possess valid documents and he was not entering through a designated entry point.

+On Saturday, Maldives police confirmed that Adeeb had been arrested.
+They said on Twitter that he “is being transported to Male under our custody.”
+Male is the capital of the Maldives.

+A Maldives official said the boat carrying Adeeb would reach the Maldives on Sunday.
+He spoke on condition of anonymity because he was not authorized to speak to the media.

-On Saturday, Adeeb was sent back to the Maldives after questioning, the Press Trust of India news agency reported.
-Indian and Maldives officials declined to comment immediately.
+The Press Trust of India news agency reported that Adeeb was sent back to the Maldives after questioning.
+Indian officials declined to comment immediately on sending Adeeb back.

 An international legal team appearing for Adeeb said Friday that he had sought the protection of India and had initiated the process of claiming asylum.

-Maldives police previously said Adeeb was supposed to be questioned this past Wednesday over the alleged embezzlement of state funds, but he did not report and instead fled the country.
+Maldives police previously said that Adeeb was supposed to be questioned this past Wednesday over the alleged embezzlement of state funds, but that he did not report and instead fled the country.

 Adeeb had his passport confiscated by a court order due to pending court cases, according to police.
 He had recently been freed from a 33-year jail sentence over corruption and terrorism related to an alleged assassination attempt on former President Yameen Abdul Gayoom.